yvelikova/axway-open-docs/content/en/docs/central/catalog/discover-and-consume-catalog-assets-3.md

 ---
 title: Discover and consume Catalog assets
-description: Learn how to discover and share your asset via the AMPLIFY Unified Catalog.
-The assets can be APIs, MFT flows, SOAP (WSDL) and unstructured data (eg. gRPC, Avro, Thrift)
+description: "Learn how to discover and consume assets in the AMPLIFY Unified Catalog.
+The assets can be REST APIs, SOAP APIs, other non-REST APIs (i.e gRPC, Avro, graphQL), MFT services and custom catalog assets. "
 ---
 *Estimated reading time*: 10 minutes

 ## Find a Catalog asset

-Follow these steps to find your asset in the Catalog

-* Select **Catalog** in the left navigation bar and this will open up a **Explore Catalog** sub-menu.
-* Find your catalog asset in the list, you have two options

-  1. Manually and scroll-down, if needed.
+First you will want to start by searching the Unified Catalog to find the asset you want to use.
+By default, Catalog assets are sorted by the most recently items published or updated first.
+You can find those assets mark with "NEW" or "Updated" labels at the top of the list.

+To find a catalog assets you can:

+* Search by **"name"** or **"tags"**: Type a keyword in the search bar.
+The result will return all catalog assets that have the search term either in the name or the tags.
-  2. Use the **Filter** menu in the header and search by asset 'name' or 'tags'.
-Explore the **Filter** menu option by clicking on the chevron for further options to filter by asset type (Eg. API, MFT, CUSTOM).
+* Use the **Filter** menu to filter the results by asset type (i.e API, MFT, CUSTOM) or subtype (i.e swagger2, OAS, WSDL, protobuf).

-Watch the animation to learn how to do this in AMPLIFY Central UI.
+Watch the animation below to learn how to search and filter in the Unified Catalog.

 ![find demo](/Images/central/catalog/find_demo.gif)